mdm9300404/Discord-PC-Control/README.md

 ### Control your PC remotely with a Discord bot and Python!

+Please note, this only works on Windows PCs.
+This program will break if you try to run it on MacOS or any Linux distibution

 # Commands you can run:
 * /shutdown | Shutdown your PC
 * /restart | Restarts your PC